Harris Eyre

-Eyre is a migraineur and recently wrote a short story titled "My migraines are a super power" for the European Federation of Neurological Associations.
+Eyre is a migraineur and wrote a short story titled "My migraines are a super power" for the European Federation of Neurological Associations.

 Education

-Eyre grew up in Mackay, Queensland, Australia and completed his undergraduate medical degree (Bachelor of Medicine, Bachelor of Surgery (MBBS) with Honours) at James Cook University in North Queensland, Australia.
+Eyre grew up in Mackay, Queensland, Australia, attended the Whitsunday Anglican School where he was awarded the 2024 Young Old Scholar Award.
+He completed his undergraduate medical degree (Bachelor of Medicine, Bachelor of Surgery (MBBS) with Honours) at James Cook University in North Queensland, Australia, where he was awarded the 2017 Early Career Alumni Award.
 His medical education specialized in rural, remote, Indigenous and tropical health.
 He then completed his PhD in neuroscience at the University of Adelaide.
 During his PhD, he was awarded the W.G.
 Walker Fulbright Scholarship to study at UCLA.
 The W.G.
 Walker Fulbright Scholarship is awarded to the top Australian Fulbright Scholar annually.